ShadowBumble/shadowbumble.github.io/_posts/2025-11-13-capabilities.md

 ## Introduction

 Every organisation in the world is either having or developing a Cyber Security Capability to protect that organisation.
 You can outsource by buying managed services, you can do a best of both worlds by combining managed services with inhouse capabilities or you can have everything inhouse.
 The implementation model can vary however the goal is the same.
-This blogpost will focus on a inhouse/hybride model, while not being restricted to a specific sector of type of organisation.
+This blogpost will focus on a inhouse/hybride model, while not being restricted to a specific sector or type of organisation.

 > This blog started from a challenge question I received:
 >